Mostafa-Ahmed-galal/Credit-risk-management/README.md

 # Credit-risk-management
-analyzing load data and preprocess it with NumPy only
+analyzing loan data and preprocessing it with NumPy only